Uri-cyber/Dashbord/README.md

 ## Usage

 - Upload JSON: Click “Upload”, pick a `projects.json`.
 Data is parsed and saved to `localStorage`.
-- Add project: “Add Project” → set Name (required), optional URL, and up to 4 label/value pairs.
+- Add project: "Add Project" → set Name (required), optional URL, and up to 4 label/value pairs.
 - Edit/Delete: Use the buttons on each card.
 A confirmation is shown for delete.
 - Download JSON: Exports the current `projectsData` (pretty‑printed, 4‑space indent).
 - Dark mode: Toggle via the footer button; preference persists across reloads.